Jose-xyz/personal-website/content/RHCSA-EX200-Course/lab-06-input-output-redirection.md

 {{< highlight type="sh" warp="true" >}} $ cmd1 | cmd2 | cmd3 |.....|cmd_x    {{< /highlight >}}

-Example Use Cases
+###### Example Use Cases

 {{< highlight type="sh" warp="true" >}} $ ip a | grep -i "inet" | awk '{print $1,$2}'
 {{< /highlight >}}

 The above example shows us how we use available tools on the system for redirection.
-We could also redirect this output to a text file to share.
+And how We could also redirect this output to a text file to share.

 Redirections are very important to completing daily tasks in linux!

-That's for lab 6
+That's it for lab 6!